Full Service Website with On-Going SEO Service

 If you purchased a website from Lawyers.com, FindLaw or Scorpion you are certainly paying a monthly invoice, but you might not understand what you’re actually supposed to be getting.
 You know that your website stays up and running, but the actual benefit you receive from an SEO package can be difficult to measure.
 To be effective in a competitive market, an on-going plan is likely necessary.
 The key is understanding what you are buying and what is a reasonable expectation of what that on-going package will do for you.

 If You’re Paying On-Going, It Should Be Customized

 I do sell packages or solutions or bundles or predetermined levels of service.
 If you want on-going service to your website, we talk about how to make that as effective as possible for you given your geography, target market, what you currently have on your website and your marketing goals.
-Most of the time it’s some combination of four key elements:
+Most of the time it’s some combination of some key elements:

 The benefits of an on-going package SHOULD be fairly easy to see.
 You should not only be seeing an overall good result from your website, but you should also have at least some notion of what it is your provider is doing to grow / stabilize / protect those results.

 When you go to Google and run searches that you’re targeting, you should see one if not more than one pathway to your website.
 That might include: